 1. Visit Your Vet Regularly

 Taking your senior dog for routine checkups helps ensure you catch any health issues that might arise.
 Just how often should senior dogs visit the vet?
-The American Animal Hospital Association recommends senior dogs should go in for a checkup every six months as opposed to once a year.
+The American Animal Hospital Association (AAHA) recommends senior dogs should go in for a checkup every six months as opposed to once a year.

 2. Be Aware of Behavioral Changes